 Students do not need to be paid for work undertaken while on work placements.
 However, the School of Health and Social Development expects that if any costs are incurred in undertaking assigned work, then students would be appropriately reimbursed.

-If you are interested in offering a field placement opportunity, you can contact Rebecca Patrick on +61 3 924 46500 or email (email@example.com)
+If you are interested in offering a field placement opportunity, please contact Michelle Howard on 9251 7748 or email (email@example.com)

 Supervisors who take part in the work placement program will receive a set of guidelines outlining: